Skip to main content Skip to main navigation

 • Potential maintenance expenses

-• Saving for any unforeseen circumstances – such as gaps between rental income.
+• Saving for unexpected costs and any unforeseen circumstances – such as gaps in rental income.

-Look for the best property loan interest rates, and the most favourable loan terms, so you pay less for your investment.
+Look out for the best property loan interest rates, and the most favourable loan terms, so you pay as little for your investment as possible.
+You can check out Westpac interest rates here; and, once you have a mortgage, remember to review your loan structure regularly.

 3. Use your equity for a deposit

-If you already own a home, then you may be able to use the equity you have to buy your first investment property.
-Equity is the difference between the value of your property and how much you owe on your mortgage.
+If you already own a home, you may be able to access your equity to help buy your first investment property.
+Equity is the difference between the value of your property and how much you still owe on your mortgage.

-With this strategy, you may be able to go on to buy your next investment property with the usable equity you have in both properties.
-This can be repeated over time to build a property portfolio.
+With this strategy, you may be able to go on to buy another investment property with the usable equity you have in both your home and first investment property.
+This could then be repeated over time to build a property portfolio.

-Using equity is a common way to get the funds to buy a first and subsequent properties.
-But it’s important to make sure that you have enough equity left over to help if you hit a financial curve ball.
-Or to prevent you being over extended, for example if interest rates go up and your mortgage repayments begin to outstrip your income.
+When accessing equity, it’s important to make sure you have enough left over to help if your financial situation changes – or to prevent you being over extended.
+For example, if interest rates go up, your mortgage repayments may start to outstrip your income.

-Find out more about using your equity to invest in property in our in-depth article.
+Find out more about using your equity to invest in property.

 4. Make the most of your tax benefits through depreciation